Handcuff cover

-A handcuff cover is a piece of plastic or metal that can be placed around a pair of handcuffs.
+A handcuff cover is a plastic or metal cover that can be placed over a pair of handcuffs.
 It consists of a hinged, box-like assembly locked over the handcuff chain, wristlets and keyholes.

-The first handcuff cover was invented by J.D.
-Cullip and K.E.
-Stefansen and patented in 1973.
+The first handcuff cover was invented by J. D. Cullip and K. E. Stefansen and patented in 1973.
 It is made from high-strength, high-impact ABS plastic and is still distributed by C & S Security Inc. as "Black Box" handcuff cover.
 Other companies sell similar devices, e.g. CTS Thompson ("Blue Box" handcuff cover) or Sisco restraints.

 A handcuff cover has two key purposes: